nabebako/Crypto-Price-Prediction-Model/README.md

 Use models to generate 1-2 weeks of predictions.

 After 1-2 weeks have passed, analyze how well each model did at predicting the value.

-Create a Google Slides presentation.
-Your presentation should include:

-1. Overview of the project, why it is interesting, how it can be useful in the real world.
-2. Explanation of how each model you used in the project works.
-3. Explanation of the data, what data points are in your data set?
-How was the data collected?
-4. Analysis of data: show graphs and calculations.
-5. Conclusions:  which model performs the best.
-How could you improve your project?
-What lessons did you learn?

 ---